Treatment-induced shrinking of tumour aggregates: A nonlinear volume-filling chemotactic approach: Linear stability analysis and pattern formation

 \subsection{Dimensionless model}

-{ To get a deeper insight to the behaviour of the system we introduce the characteristic values of the physical quantities appearing in the models.
+{ To get a deeper insight of the system's behaviour we introduce the characteristic values of the physical quantities appearing in the models.
 Denoting by $X$ and $T$ the {macroscopic} units of space and time, respectively, such that} $ \bar{\mathbf{x}}=\frac{\mathbf{x}}{X},\ \ \bar{t}=\frac{t}{T}\ , $ then we choose